aka MOUNTAIN OF THE CANNIBAL GOD

 Whatever.
 Skip this one.
 It’s not really worth it.
 If you’re into this brand of “horror,” watch the more famous ones.
 They’re still crap and pretty boring, but at least they have more gore.

-This one does, however, have a naked Honey Ryder tied to a post.
+This one does, however, have Honey Ryder.
 Pick your battles.